-HSE uses the regulatory framework to improve the management of health and safety risks by gas networks, and is also assessing the evidence on the safety of using hydrogen in homes and the networks.
+HSE uses the regulatory framework to improve the management of health and safety risks by gas networks.
+It is also assessing the evidence regarding the safety of using hydrogen in homes and through the existing gas network.

-No, 20% hydrogen has already been used by residents in Winlaton, near Gateshead and 100% hydrogen will be used by a community of a few hundred homes in Fife, Scotland.
+No, 20% hydrogen has already been used by residents in Winlaton, near Gateshead and 100% hydrogen will be used by a community in Fife, Scotland from 2024.
 The Redcar project would be the next phase with up to 2,000 properties using hydrogen plus some local businesses, the leisure centre and shops using 100% hydrogen from 2025.

-The conversion to hydrogen would happen in 2025 and last around two years.
+The conversion to hydrogen would happen from 2025 and last around two years.
 This enables us to gather data across different demand levels as gas usage varies greatly, depending largely on the weather.

 The hydrogen used by customers in the Redcar Hydrogen Community will be predominantly locally produced, low carbon hydrogen.
 This means that not only does the hydrogen not produce any carbon when used, it also creates little or no carbon when it is made.
 This is known as ‘green’ hydrogen.